One taste and you’ll love this liver and onions recipe. Especially when made with rabbit liver.

 Here’s what you can do to increase the enjoyment...

-It’s been years since that first bite, and I still enjoy my liver and onion recipe with plenty of catsup...mmmm!
+It’s been years since that first bite, and I still enjoy my liver and onion recipe with plenty of ketchup...mmmm!

 Liver has a glycemic index score of 0 (zero).

-Raising-Rabbits.com is not affiliated with and does not benefit when you go to either site.
-But we believe strongly that the information these sites present about cholesterol is spot-on, and your health will benefit by not being afraid of cholesterol, except in the case of familial hypercholesterolemia.
+Raising-Rabbits.com is not affiliated with and does not benefit when you go to WebMD.
+But we believe strongly that the information this site presents about cholesterol is currently accurate, and your health will benefit by not being afraid of cholesterol, except in the case of familial hypercholesterolemia.

 And that’s why we're happy to offer you this liver and onions recipe.